 A survey of the whole field of astronomy, designed primarily for students majoring in a physical science or mathematics, and required of students majoring in astronomy.
+Open to properly qualified lower division students.
+Course 2 may be elected for observational and laboratory work in connection with this course.

 102. Stellar Astronomy.
-(3) II.
-Mr. Leonard, Mr. Abell
+(3) I.